Income and fertility: Consequences

 Across countries there is a strong negative correlation between gross domestic product and fertility, and ultimately it is proven that a strong negative correlation exists between household income and fertility.

-A reduction in fertility can lead to an aging population, which can lead to a variety of problems.
-See for example the demographics of Japan.
+A reduction in fertility can lead to an aging population, which can lead to a variety of problems, as with the demographics of Japan.

 Some scholars have observed a dramatic increase in the proportion of young adults living with their parents in Mediterranean Europe.
 This is a worrisome trend, since this shift in the timing of adulthood could seriously affect the labor supply of young people, overall fertility rates, and European pay-as-you-go pension systems.
 This fact indicates that declining fertility rates in advanced economies may tend to be self-reinforcing and further exacerbate the situation.

 A related concern is that high birth rates tend to place a greater burden of child rearing and education on populations already struggling with poverty.
 Consequently, inequality lowers average education and hampers economic growth.
 Also, in countries with a high burden of this kind, a reduction in fertility can hamper economic growth as well as the other way around.
 Richer countries have a lower fertility rate than poorer ones, and high income families have fewer kids than low-income ones.